Standalone Versus Bundled Pricing

 - Revision charges.
 After a provider delivers initial results, you will almost certainly need revisions.
 Thesis supervisors, journal reviewers, and co-authors all request changes.
 Providers who cap revisions at one or two rounds charge $100 to $500 per additional round.
 Research Gold includes unlimited revisions.

 A provider quoting $400 for a meta-analysis may ultimately cost $1,500 or more once essential components are added.
 Always ask what is included before comparing headline prices.
-Research Gold's transparent pricing covers everything described above with no hidden fees.
+Research Gold's discover our research rates covers everything described above with no hidden fees.

 The decision between conducting a meta-analysis in-house and outsourcing to a professional service involves both direct and indirect costs.